 Under the Lectionary

 A sequential reading of Matthew 5–7 through the lens of Second Temple Judaism.
 Jesus is not revising Torah—he is radicalizing it, pressing each commandment past its behavioral surface to the interior condition it was always pointing toward.
-These essays work through the Beatitudes, the antitheses, the devotional triptych of almsgiving, prayer, and fasting, and the final teachings on treasure, anxiety, and judgment.
+These essays work through the Beatitudes, the antitheses, the devotional triptych of almsgiving, prayer, and fasting, and the final teachings on treasure, anxiety, judgment, and discernment.
 Read in order, they form a single continuous argument about what it means to fulfill rather than abolish.

 Fasting and Authentic Devotion